moby/moby/docs/reference/commandline/daemon.md

  *  `dm.loopmetadatasize`

-    >**Note**: This option configures devicemapper loopback, which should not be used in production.

-    Specifies the size to use when creating the loopback file for the "metadadata" device which is used for the thin pool.
+    Specifies the size to use when creating the loopback file for the "metadata" device which is used for the thin pool.
 The default size is 2G.
-The file is sparse, so it will not initially take up this much space.
+    Note that the file is sparse, so it will not initially take up this much space.

     Example use: